alexandrespindola/api-data-display/README.md

 # API Data Display

-A simple random data generator using {JSON} Placeholder.
+A simple random data generator with {JSON} Placeholder using PHP, cURL and Tailwind CSS.